Particular/docs.particular.net/nservicebus/hosting/nservicebus-host/profiles.md

 snippet:profile_behavior

 With these classes, switching profiles doesn't only change NServiceBus behaviors but also custom behaviors as a consistent set.
 There is no worry about keeping different parts of a configuration file in sync or changing the configuration file the application uses.
-You can also have multiple classes provide behaviors for the same profile, or you can have a single class handle multiple profiles (by implementing `IHandleProfile<T>` for each profile type) if you want identical behavior across profiles.
+It is possible have multiple classes provide behaviors for the same profile, or have a single class handle multiple profiles (by implementing `IHandleProfile<T>` for each profile type) if identical behavior across profiles is required.

 ## Dependent profile behaviors

-You may want slight variations of behavior based on the properties of the class that implements `IConfigureThisEndpoint`.
-Also, you don't necessarily want all profile handlers to be dependent on the type that implements `IConfigureThisEndpoint`, just for it to check whether it also implements some other interface.
+It is possible to have slight variations of behavior based on the properties of the class that implements `IConfigureThisEndpoint`.
+Also, it is not necessarily desired to have all profile handlers to be dependent on the type that implements `IConfigureThisEndpoint`, just for it to check whether it also implements some other interface.
 The host itself does this when it handles publishers.
 Endpoints that don't publish don't need to have a subscription storage.
 Those that are publishers do need different storage technologies configured, based on profile.
-Just as the host defines the `AsAPublisher` interface and customizes behavior around it, you can do the same with the own interfaces.
+Just as the host defines the `AsAPublisher` interface and customizes behavior around it, it is possible to do the same with the own interfaces.

 For a profile handler to access the type that implements `IConfigureThisEndpoint`, it has to implement `IWantTheEndpointConfig`, like this:

 snippet:dependent_profile

-This lets you extend the host and write additional profiles and behaviors to customize various aspects of the system, all while maintaining loose-coupling and composability between the various parts of the system.
+This allows extending the host and write additional profiles and behaviors to customize various aspects of the system, all while maintaining loose-coupling and composability between the various parts of the system.

 ## Logging behaviors

-Logging is another kind of behavior that you can change from one profile to another.
-However, unlike other profile behaviors, logging levels and sinks need to be defined before you configure other components, even before the container.
+Logging is another kind of behavior that can be changed from one profile to another.
+However, unlike other profile behaviors, logging levels and sinks need to be defined before configuring other components, even before the container.
 For that reason, logging configuration is kept separate from other profile behaviors.

 The logging behavior configured for the three built-in profiles is shown: